gnarroway/hato/README.md

 `opts` Additional options may be a map of any of the following keys:

   - `:http-client` An `HttpClient` (e.g. created by `hato.client/build-http-client`).
 If not provided, a default client will be used.
-  - `:headers` Adds the given name-value pair to the list of additional HTTP headers sent during the opening handshake.
+  - `:headers` Adds the given name-value pair to the list of additional HTTP headers sent during the opening handshake (feel free to use keywords).
   - `:connect-timeout` Sets a timeout for establishing a WebSocket connection, in milliseconds.
   - `:subprotocols` Sets a request for the given subprotocols.
   - `:listener` A WebSocket listener.
 If a `WebSocket$Listener` is provided, it will be used directly.